 Next we have the unsigned (it has been removed from a license or tag) Type II discovery example (see Figures 21 and 22).

 Next we have two used Type I singles off license: the first is neatly signed along the top; the second has been overprinted “DEER” in black ink (see Figures 23 and 24).

-Next we have two usages: the first is used on an Allegany County Resident Hunting License which has been overprinted “ANTLERLESS DEER – ALLEGANY COUNTY in black ink; the second is on a Wicomico County back tag.
-Both of the stamps are Type II (see Figures 25 and 26).
+Next we have three usages: the first (Type I) is used on a State-Wide Hunter back tag; the second (Type II) is used on an Allegany County Resident Hunting License which has been overprinted “ANTLERLESS DEER – ALLEGANY COUNTY in black ink and the third (also Type II) is on a Wicomico County back tag (see Figures 25, 26 and 27).